-NYSDEC will consider public comments and revise the draft RAWP, if necessary, before approving the proposed remedy.
-The New York State Department of Health (NYSDOH) must concur with the proposed remedy.
+NYSDEC will consider public comments and revise the Draft RAWP, if necessary, before approving the proposed remedy.
+NYSDOH must concur with the proposed remedy.
 After approval, the proposed remedy becomes the selected remedy.
 The selected remedy is formalized in the Decision Document (DD).